 COMSPEC sets the program you want to start in new tabs.
 If no COMSPEC option is set, Take Command will run its default command processor (TCC).

 Tab Colors lets you define a custom color palette to use in the tab windows.
-Take Command will first try to retrieve a color palette from the console (Windows 7 or later only).
+Take Command will first try to retrieve a color palette from the console.
 If the console app is using a custom palette, Take Command will use that palette for the tab window.
 If there is no custom palette defined for this console, Take Command will use the palette set by Tab Colors.

 The Font button opens a standard Windows font dialog that lets you select the font, point size, and font style for Take Command tab windows.